buddypress/buddypress/docs/user/administration/template-hierarchy.md

 1. **Child Theme**: BuddyPress looks for templates in the child theme directory first.
 This allows you to customize templates without modifying the parent theme.
 2. **Parent Theme**: If the template is not found in the child theme, BuddyPress will look in the parent theme directory.
-3. **BuddyPress Default**: If neither the child nor the parent theme contains the template, BuddyPress will use its default templates (bp-legacy or bp-nouveau).
+3. **BP active template pack**: If neither the child nor the parent theme contains the template, BuddyPress will use its own templates (`bp-legacy` or `bp-nouveau`).

+### The BuddyPress base template file

+The BP Theme Compatibility API is first looking for the best based template file within the active theme, it then picks it to use its `the_content()` template tag as a placeholder to insert what are actually **template parts** from the active BP Template Pack directory.

+1. `active-wordpress-theme/plugin-buddypress.php`,
+2. `active-wordpress-theme/buddypress.php`,
+3. `active-wordpress-theme/community.php`,
+4. `active-wordpress-theme/generic.php`,
+5. `active-wordpress-theme/page.php` <- most commonly picked,
+6. `active-wordpress-theme/single.php`,
+7. `active-wordpress-theme/singular.php`,
+8. `active-wordpress-theme/index.php`.

+The `page.php` template is the one that is generally picked: that's because themes including the 4 first ones are not very common.
+But if you add a new template to the active theme's directory having one of the 4 first file names then it will be the one BuddyPress will pick.
+That's how you can customize the base template file BuddyPress should use.

+> [!TIP]
+> An easy way to customize the base template file is to copy the `page.php` template of your active WordPress theme, rename it `buddypress.php`, remove the unused comment template tags and fine tune your HTML markup from there!

-### Customizing BuddyPress Templates
+### Customizing BuddyPress Template parts

-To customize a BuddyPress template:
+To customize a BuddyPress template part:

-1. **Copy the Template**: Locate the template file in the BuddyPress plugin directory (either `bp-legacy` or `bp-nouveau`) and copy it to your theme's directory.
-For example, copy `activity/index.php` from `bp-legacy` to your theme's `buddypress` folder (`wp-content/themes/your-theme/buddypress/activity/index.php`).
+1. **Copy the Template part**: Locate the template file in the BuddyPress plugin directory (either `bp-legacy` or `bp-nouveau`) and copy it to your theme's directory.
+For example, copy `activity/index.php` from `bp-legacy` to your theme's `buddypress` or `community` folder (`wp-content/themes/your-theme/buddypress/activity/index.php`).

-2. **Modify the Template**: Edit the copied template file in your theme directory as needed.
+2. **Modify the Template part**: Edit the copied template file in your theme directory as needed.
 Your changes will override the default BuddyPress template.

 ### Common Template Files